prestonharberts/bib/README.md

 bib -c john3 16
 ```

-If you want to enter into a prompt similar to Python, just run `bib` by itself, and you can enter any Bible reference without having to type bib over again.
+If you want to enter into a interactive prompt similar to Python, just run `bib` by itself, and you can enter any Bible reference without having to type bib over again.
+History is also supported and is stored in `~/.bib_history`.

 ### Example